raymonstah/asianamericanswiki/README.md

 Once you're satisfied with your changes, you can submit a pull request.
 As soon as your pull request gets merged, your changes will go live in production.

-> :warning: At the time, I'm not accepting pull requests related to the website itself.
+> :warning: I'm not accepting pull requests related to the website itself.
 Content only please!